Skip to main content

-Here’s a number that still shocks me: roughly 40% of first-time buyers in DFW start house hunting before they’ve talked to a single lender.
-They fall in love with a house on Zillow, drag their partner to an open house in Plano, and then scramble to get financing — only to discover they can’t close fast enough, or worse, they can’t qualify at the price point they’ve been shopping.
+A number that still gets me: a big share of first-time buyers in DFW start house hunting before they’ve talked to a single lender.
+They fall for a house on Zillow, drag their partner to an open house in Plano, then scramble for financing, only to find they can’t close fast enough or can’t qualify at the price they’ve been shopping.

 I’ve watched this play out hundreds of times since I started selling homes in ‘97.
-And every time, it ends the same way: heartbreak, wasted weekends, and a frantic restart.
+Every time, it ends the same way: heartbreak, wasted weekends, a frantic restart.
 The fix is simple.
 Get pre-approved first.
 Everything else gets easier after that.

-This guide covers exactly what DFW lenders want to see, how to position yourself in a competitive market, and the mistakes I watch first-time buyers make over and over — so you can skip them.
+This guide covers what DFW lenders want to see, how to position yourself in a competitive market, and the mistakes I watch first-time buyers make over and over, so you can skip them.

 What Are the Pre-Approval Requirements for First-Time Buyers in DFW?